jwodder/outgoing/README.rst

 File & directory paths in the configuration file may start with a tilde (``~``) to refer to a path relative to the user's home directory.
-Any relative paths are resolved relative to the location of the configuration file.
+Any relative paths are resolved relative to the directory containing the configuration file.

 Sending Methods
 ---------------